End of Life Choice Act 2019

-The End of Life Choice Act 2019 is an Act of Parliament in New Zealand that seeks to give people with a terminal illness the option of receiving Assisted suicide.
-The Ministry of Justice and Ministry of Health confirmed that, "The Bill uses “assisted dying” to refer to both euthanasia and assisted suicide.
-Euthanasia refers to a patient being administered a lethal drug by a medical practitioner.
-Assisted suicide refers to a patient receiving lethal drugs at their request, which they take by themselves."
+The End of Life Choice Act 2019 is an Act of Parliament in New Zealand that gives people with a terminal illness the option of receiving assisted suicide or euthanasia.
+The act came into force on 7 November 2021, twelve months after the 2020 euthanasia referendum was declared in favour of the legislation.

-ACT New Zealand MP David Seymour entered it into the member's bill ballot on 14 October 2015.
-The bill passed its first reading on 13 December 2017, with 76 votes in favour, 44 opposed; its second reading on 26 June 2019, with 70 votes in favour, 50 opposed; and its third reading on 13 November 2019, with 69 votes in favour, 51 opposed.

-A binding referendum was held in conjunction with the 17 October 2020 general election on whether the Act should come into force, with a majority of voters voting in favour of the Act.
-The result of the referendum meant that the Act came into force on 7 November 2021, 12 months after the official result was declared.
+Political progress towards the act began in 2015, when ACT Party MP David Seymour entered it into the member's bill ballot.
+The bill passed its first reading in December 2017, its second reading in June 2019, and its third reading in November 2019, with 69 votes in favour and 51 opposed.
+Changes introduced by New Zealand First before the third reading required that the bill would go to referendum to be introduced into law.
+A binding referendum was held in conjunction with the 2020 general election on whether the act should come into force, with a majority of voters (65%) in favour.